 Standardized Test-Optional Policy

-Students applying for Fall 2022, Spring 2023, or Fall 2023 are not required to submit ACT or SAT scores.
+Students applying for Spring 2023 or Fall 2023 are not required to submit ACT or SAT scores.

 At Coppin, we know you are more than your test scores.
 While we recognize the value standardized tests like the ACT or SAT can have in our review process, we commit to holistically reviewing every student application.

 We place highest value on your coursework and grade point average (GPA) because they are proven to be the best indicators of college success.
 We also consider your life experiences, demonstrated passions, and community engagement.
 Our reviews help us paint a complete picture of you—and are key to better understand your academic readiness and ability to succeed.

 Until otherwise updated, Coppin has adopted a test-optional policy due to widespread challenges resulting from COVID-19.
 Even without test scores, we continue to review all submitted application materials, including: